FredrickV/opengl_shadows/README.md

 **Important notes**

+1. The code samples and the "tips" are currently written based on my current knowledge, and in addition best suited for my rendering engine.
+Other practices may be better suited for your needs.
-1. Shadow code is in camera space; not in world space.
+2. Shadow code is in camera space; not in world space.

 **General Tips**